Spectral decay of the sinc kernel operator and approximations by Prolate Spheroidal Wave Functions: Numerical results

-\begin{remark} If $f\in H^s_{per},\, s>0,$ then its different PSWFs series expansion coefficients can be easily approximated by the use of formula (\ref{exp}).
-More precisely for a positive integer $K,$ an approximation $a_n^K(f)$ to $a_n(f)$ is given by the following formula
+Next, to illustrate the quality of approximation by the $\psi_n$ in the Sobolev space $H^s(I),$ we first describe a numerical method for the computation of the PSWFs series expansion coefficients of a function from the Sobolev space $H^s(I).$ Note that if $f\in H^s_{per},\, s>0,$ then its different PSWFs series expansion coefficients can be easily approximated as follows.
+For a positive integer $K,$ an approximation $a_n^K(f)$ to $a_n(f)$ is given by the following formula